 Thessaloniki, while being the second largest city of present-day Greece, is also considered as the cultural capital of the country.
 In part, this honorable status is fueled by the historical legacy of the urban center that was founded way back around 315 BC by King Cassander of Macedon, by uniting the conglomeration of around 27 big and small settlements.
 By the time of the Roman period, Thessaloniki was one of the rare free cities of the Republic, and the commercial hub was later transformed into the largest city of the Greek provinces during the Empire period.
 Following such a favorable administrative trend, in 3rd century AD, when the Roman Empire was divided into the tetrarchy, Galerius Maximianus Caesar finally made Thessaloniki his sole capital city.
-And thus came forth the patronizing of various architectural projects, including a palace, a new hippodrome, a triumphal arch and even an imposing mausoleum.
+And thus came forth the founding of various architectural projects, including a palace, a new hippodrome, a triumphal arch and even an imposing mausoleum.

 The following animation was contrived by graphic designer Vladimir Nefidis.
 The 3D virtual reconstruction is based on the actual archaeological finds and aerial photography related to the Palace Complex of Galerius.